Dr. Vanessa Borilot

 email@example.com | 717-361-1573

-A native of Japan, Dr. Nobuaki Takahashi is an Assistant Professor of Japanese.
+A native of Japan, Dr. Nobuaki Takahashi is an Associate Professor of Japanese.
 He received his BA in English from Kanda University of International Studies, MA in Asian Civilization with a specialization in Japanese Language Pedagogy from the University of Iowa, and PhD in Second Language Acquisition from the University of Iowa.
 He currently teaches a various levels of Japanese language courses.
 His research interests include second language acquisition in Japanese, form-focused instruction, especially in error correction, and language learning strategies.
 He has teaching experiences at the University of Iowa, East Carolina University, Princeton in Ishikawa summer program, Middlebury College Japanese Summer School, Hokkaido International Foundation summer program, as well as K-12 education at Beaver Dam Unified School District in Wisconsin and Yujin Gakuen Japanese immersion program middle level in Eugene, OR.